 Ice dams occur when there is a combination of insufficient insulation under the roof, in the attic space, and poor ventilation in the roof.

-The lack of adequate attic insulation means that hot air can rise up through the house, into the attic, where, due to the lack of ventilation, it will become trapped under the roof. — This trapped heat gradually warms the roof deck and melts the snow that is lying on top of it.
+The lack of adequate attic insulation means that hot air can rise through the house, into the attic space, where it could become trapped under the roof deck (often to poor venting of the attic space. — This trapped heat gradually warms the roof deck and melts the snow that is lying on top of it.

 The resulting melted water begins to run down the roof slope, refreezing along the cooler eaves, where the ice forms an ice dam.